erickxyy7/Diamond/README.md

 ## Goal
 Diamond's goal is to be faster, easier and simpler than Python and Ruby.

+## Plans
+My plan is to implement the object-oriented paradigm later this year.

 ## Learn more
 You can learn more about Diamond programming language in the `docs` directory in this repository.